 3. What is the structure & length of the TSSA Gas Technician exams?

 Your gas tech exam will consist entirely of multiple-choice questions.
 There will be questions on the sector itself, and questions on specific technical information related to the level you're challenging.
 The number of questions ranges from 50 to 165, depending on the certification.

 You will have up to 3.5 hours to write the exam.
 However, if you have a disability, you can apply for extra time by submitting a TSSA disability accommodation request.

 4. You must complete these steps to schedule your gas technician exam

 You can't just show up at a testing centre to write your gas tech exam.
 The TSSA has a strict process you must go through, which includes:

-- calling customer service to confirm availability of an exam in your area (seats fill up fast, and are first-come, first-served)
+- Calling customer service to confirm the availability of an exam in your area (seats fill up fast, and are first come, first served)

-- ensuring any cancellation is done at least 2 weeks in advance, or you'll lose the examination fee
+- Ensuring any cancellation is done at least two weeks in advance if you don't want to lose the examination fee

-- arriving 15 minutes before your exam starts, with government-issued photo identification (such as a passport or provincial driver's license—health care cards and student id's will not be accepted)
+- Arriving 30 minutes before your exam starts with government-issued photo identification (such as a passport or provincial driver's licence—health care cards and student IDs will not be accepted)

 5. Can you bring any study materials into the gas technician exam?

 You can't bring your cell phone, tablet, or laptop into a TSSA exam room, or wear a watch or a hat.
 But you are allowed to bring certain study materials with you.